Part One: Meet Ana

 The idea is respecting my own rhythm instead of trying to self impose or being too strict with a plan or a schedule.
 Despite changing plans often and adapting my schedule to what’s going on in the moment, I get to be productive anyway.
 I might not be working on that blog post I wanted to finish but I maybe have one week’s worth of social media content, for instance.
 Flexibility is key.
 I am reluctant to recommend this way of working, though.
 I realize most people need more structure in the way they work and that a more organized approach is actually more enhancing for them — and this is where Veronica’s tips come in handy.
 The structure methods are, at times, very useful for me as well, especially if I am working on various assignments with tight schedules where I have less control over how I organize my time.

 Personally, working from my living room table never excites me.
-I need to work amongst people.
+I need to work among people.
 I get an immense amount of energy from the vibe around me, so cafes are my offices.
-Since cafes are places where I also pamper myself with coffee and cake and meet-up with like-minded folks, I associate my work places with something incredibly pleasing.
+Since cafes are places where I also pamper myself with coffee and cake and meet-up with like-minded folks, I associate my workplaces with something incredibly pleasing.
 Now and then I like co-working spaces as well.

 Bottom line: figure out for yourself what you need to function well and stick to that as much as you can.
 My point is that people evaluate what works for them, and embrace their own characteristics instead of trying to fight them.
 If it works for someone to get their tasks done from their bed, for instance, they should definitely do it.
 Or, if one still feels the need to get out of the house, why not go to a co-working space like TSH Collab and work from the “bed talks” lounge?